troglobite/DorkFist/README.md

 Why reddit specifically you may ask.
 "Start with what you know" i always say.
 I use reddit every day. it is my social media addiction of choice so it seemed like a natural candidate when i wanted a kitchen sink project.
 Reddit has alot of functionality that will take me a long time at my current level to copy, and alot of potential functionality that sounded fun to build.

-* Ruby version
-  2.3.7
+Ruby version: 2.3.7

-* Setup
+Setup:
 The setup is pretty basic rails app stuff. if you are familiar with rails app nothing here should surprise you.
 `bundle install`
 `bin/rails s`

-* Database creation
+Database creation:
-- `bin/rake db:create`
+`bin/rake db:create`
-- `bin/rake db:seed'
+`bin/rake db:seed`
-- `bin/rake db:migrate'
+`bin/rake db:migrate`

-* How to run the test suite
+How to run the test suite:
 Not created yet ... i know, i know im terrible

-* Deployment instructions
+Deployment instructions:
 Not currently deployed to anything.